folio-org/okapi/doc/guide.md

 Obviously there will have to be a module to administer these permission bits.
-That is outside the scope of the Okapi core, but generally such are done by assigning various roles to the different users, and mapping such roles to collections of these permission bits, perhaps in a recursive way...
+That is outside the scope of the Okapi core, but generally such are done by assigning various roles to the different users, and mapping such roles to collections of these permission bits, perhaps in a recursive way.

 The trivial okapi-auth module included in the Okapi source tree does not implement much of this scheme.
 It is there just to provide an example of some kind of